Check Your Spelling & Punctuation

 In a properly-polished screenplay, nothing "IS"; no things "ARE"; and nothing "INGS".

-Not screenplay: Bob
+Not screenplay: Bob is walking.

 Yes screenplay: Bob walks.